Video transcript: Bogus government agency scam (Word, 25KB)

 How the scam works

-In another version, the scammer claims you must register, for a fee, to comply with legislation that applies to your business.
+- The scammer claims you must register, for a fee, to comply with legislation that applies to your business.

 Be wary of any letter or email from a government agency, especially one that asks you to pay money or provide bank details.
 Scammers often copy government logos and letter formats.
 The copied logos may appear with pixels or be blurry or a slightly different colour.